larizhang/totalifetakehome/README.md

 npm run build
 ```

-Navigate to the backend to set up the database/superuser(check this again pls):
+Navigate to the backend to set up the database/superuser:

 ```
 cd backend/